Go Back

 • Suet: Vegetable suet is most common now, but beef suet works too if you want to give a nod to the "meat" in easy mincemeat.

-• Alcohol: Some luxury shop-bought mincemeat will contain alcohol (usually brandy) but your average jar of mincemeat won't.
+• Alcohol: Some luxury shop-bought mincemeat will contain alcohol (usually brandy), but your average jar of mincemeat won't.
 It's entirely up to you if you wish to add alcohol to your homemade Christmas mincemeat.
-I don't because it's not to my taste but this recipe is entirely versatile and you can add as much or little alcohol as you'd like.
+I don't because it's not to my taste, but this recipe is entirely versatile, and you can add as much or as little alcohol as you'd like.

 • Fruit: You can use any mix of raisins, sultanas, currants, cranberries, or mixed peel...
 Just keep the overall weight the same.